Creating a Simpler Christmas

-We stretch ourselves, and our budgets, way thinner than is comfortable for us.
-So it's not surprising at all that we don't look forward to it in the same way as we did when we were children.
+We stretch ourselves, and our budgets way thinner than is comfortable for us.
+So it's not surprising that we don't look forward to it in the same way as we did when we were children.

-We're afraid that if we don't buy lots of presents, and we don't fill our calendars with lots of days out, parties and activities to create the most fantastic fun during the holidays - that we (and our kids) are missing out.
+We're afraid that if we don't buy lots of presents, and don't fill our calendars with lots of days out, parties and activities to create the most fantastic fun during the holidays, we (and our kids) are missing out.
 What we are actually doing is setting an unhealthy precedent for ourselves - and our kids.

 For years I struggled with massive amounts of anxiety and overwhelm around Christmas.
-I thought it was just normal - everyone's the same at Christmas, aren't they?.
-I didn't know that I had any other choice apart from to just get through it.
-I spent all my energy trying to create the most magical picture-perfect Christmas's.
+I thought it was just normal - everyone's the same at Christmas, aren't they?
+I didn't know I had any other choice apart from just getting through it.
+I spent all my energy trying to create the most magical picture-perfect Christmas..
 By the time I made it to January, I was exhausted, and Christmas had all felt like a bit of a blur.

 If you want to go big this Christmas and do it all, it's your family's thing, and you have the resources available - do it!

-But, if you're stretching yourself too thin and you're feeling really really busy and weighed down by it all, you're missing the point.
-If you feel anxiety and overwhelm at Christmas, you need to slow down and listen to your needs.
+But, if you're stretching yourself too thin and you're feeling really busy and weighed down by it all, you're missing the point.
+If you feel anxious and overwhelmed at Christmas, it's important to slow down and listen to your needs.

-You don't have to simplify the whole of Christmas all at once, you can pick and choose which of these elements you love the most, and the ones not so much.
+You don't have to simplify the whole of Christmas all at once; you can pick and choose which of these elements you love the most and the ones you do not enjoy so much.